Frequently Asked Questions

 What Advanced Placement (AP)/Early College Credit (ECE) coursework does UConn accept and what is the process for score submission?

 UConn accepts AP coursework with the scores found on the admissions website.
-If you have earned the appropriate score, the course will fulfill your major requirements and will not have to be taken at UConn.
+If you have earned the appropriate score, the course may fulfill your major requirements and may not have to be taken at UConn.
 This may allow you to move to the subsequent course in a sequence and/or will allow a lighter course load to be taken during a particular semester.
 You must submit your AP scores to UConn via collegeboard.com.

 Do I need to take the Math Placement Exam (MPE)?